Walk or Wander

 Once over, there are still battles to be fought, but God is with us.
 If you intend to make a resolution, do you intend to continue to wander, or do you intend to find your place and walk towards your promise?

-I'm a 72 yr old guy, who had worked in Naval Hospital Camp Lejeune for 28 yrs and now retired as of 31 Dec 16.
-I've worked in medical records, Health Benefits Department, Billing, the IT department and retired as the Personnel Security Manager for the hospital.
+I'm a 75-year-old guy, in October 2025, who worked in Naval Hospital Camp Lejeune for 28 years and now retired as of 31 Dec 16.
+I've worked in medical records, the Health Benefits Department, Billing, and the IT department and retired as the Personnel Security Manager for the hospital.
 I'm a musician and Corvette enthusiast.
 Yes, I have had two.
-I traded my second Corvette for a Harley Davidson Fat Boy mid-summer 2019.
-I've already ridden about seven thousand miles.
+I traded my second Corvette for a Harley Davidson Fat Boy in mid-summer 2019.
+Then in 2024, I traded to an HD FreeWheeler FLRT.
+I've already ridden the new one a thousand miles in 6 weeks.
 I'm also searching for a fresh new outlook on life with new spiritual insight among other things.
-I was ordained a minister on 20190202.
+I was ordained a minister in 20190202.
 I've become certified with the American Chaplaincy Association through Aidan University in June '21.
+Presently, I am a volunteer Chaplain with our county Sheriff's Office.
 I've found that with the unconditional love of my companion, Libby Rowe life is complete through God.
 She's a beautiful, vibrant, giving woman who gives her all in everything she puts her mind to do.
 She and I married on 24 July 2015.
 She was ordained in February 2022.
 She has a blog too called Under a Carolina Moon.
 Give it a visit.

 This entry was posted in Ponderings.
 Bookmark the permalink.

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.